brendan-holmes/photography-portfolio/readme.md

 ## todo

+* Navbar should follow the page (freeze)
-* On the home-page, make the spacing above and below the image the same
+* On about, the text should be the width of the picture
+*

+## Embedding instagram content

+* /users/self/meda/recent can get recent media.
+Returns JSON with image URLs and other data.
+Filter images by hashtag using string search or something.